kaelynj/scape-monitor-system/README.md

   * Upload each photo to the directory
 * At the day's end:
   * Verify all photos were successfully uploaded.
 Upload any that were missed
-  * Delete all photos older than one week from current date
+  * Delete all photos older than one week from current date locally
-  * Power off/hibernate the device
+  * Power off/hibernate the device?

 # Libraries needed
 * Python >= 3.10.7